 If possible, a court that is 30 feet long by 60 feet wide is the best outcome.
 This size would provide enough room for the players to move around and prevent damage from missed or wild balls.

 It’s also a recommendation that you add a 10-foot margin to your court’s measurement, possibly expanding the court size to 40 feet by 64 feet.
 But this isn’t a requirement for regulation size courts when there is limited space.

-When measuring out the area for your pickleball court, points should go to outside of the perimeter and non-volley zone lines (NVZ).
+When measuring out the pickleball court dimensions, points should go to outside of the perimeter and non volley zone lines (NVZ).